-This course presents the basic principles of electrochemistry, photochemistry and nanotechnology with respect to their applications.

-To enable the student to learn the theories and basics of electrochemistry, photochemistry and various applications of electrochemical/photochemical and nanotechnological approaches electrochemistry, photochemistry and importance of nanotechnology.
+- To give a thorough introduction to the study of electrochemistry, photochemistry and nanoscience. - To learn the theories and basics of electrochemistry, photochemistry and various applications of electrochemical/photochemical and nanotechnological approaches. - To study the concepts and fundamentals of electrochemical and photochemical reactions.